 This paper raises the issue of higher-order possible worlds, i.e., possible worlds about the way the (lower-order) possible worlds might be.
 It combines Kripke modal semantics and Riemannian geometry so as to formalize full-fledged higher-order possible worlds.

-Homotopy model theory, to appear in The Journal of Symbolic Logic. pdf
+Homotopy model theory, forthcoming in The Journal of Symbolic Logic. pdf

 Any structure for a first-order language can be turned into a simplicial set.
 This prompts a bundle of connections between model theory and homotopy theory.
-An adjunction result is proved between simplicial sets and o-minimal structures.
+An adjunction result is proved between a subcategory of simplicial sets and the category of o-minimal structures.

-Universality and Necessity in Kant’s Transcendental Analytic, forthcoming in Logic in Question, Springer, 2019. pdf
+Universality and Necessity in Kant’s Transcendental Analytic pdf

 Kant assumes both universality and necessity to be equivalent criteria of a priori knowledge.
 This equivalence is never proved in the Critique of Pure Reason.
 Yet it is instrumental in ensuring essential steps of the Transcendental Analytic.
 (Two central examples are examined.)
 Hence a genuine hidden principle of transcendental philosophy, whose sole justification is provided by the Transcendental Analytic as a whole.